hootsuite/wordpress-multisite-vagrant/README.md

 * Visit [http://site1.mydomain.local](http://site1.mydomain.local) in the browser
 * You're up and running!
 Enjoy a cold beverage!

-## Grunt.js
+## Grunt

-This VM uses [Grunt.js](http://gruntjs.com) as a task runner.
-The beauty of Vagrant is that it has already been installed on the box and is ready for use without configuring your local machine.
+The Vagrant box includes [Grunt.js](http://gruntjs.com) preinstalled and is ready to use without installing it on your local machine.
+Alternatively you can install and configure Grunt on your own machine.

+### Installing Grunt

 * SSH into the Vagrant Box `vagrant ssh` (while in `config/vagrant`)
-* Navigate to the directory containing all the config files (`cd /vagrant/config/grunt`)
+* Navigate to the directory containing all the configuration files (`cd /vagrant/config/grunt`)
 * Install all of the plugins by running `npm install`.

 This will install: